April 6, 2026 · 8 min read

 Local STR Regulations in Savannah

 Savannah has established a licensing framework for short-term rentals that distinguishes between owner-occupied and non-owner-occupied properties.
-The City requires all STR operators to obtain a Short-Term Vacation Rental (STVR) License from the City of Savannah Revenue Department.
-Applications require proof of insurance, property compliance with fire and safety codes, and designation of a local contact available 24/7.
+The City requires all STR operators to obtain a Short-Term Vacation Rental (STVR) Permit from the City of Savannah.
+The STVR permit application involves a property inspection, proof of adequate insurance, compliance with fire and building safety codes, and designation of a local contact person available 24/7 to respond to issues.
+Permits must be renewed annually, and operating without a valid STVR permit can result in fines and enforcement action.

 SCAD and Event Demand